Josquin Dor

 Josquin Dor (fl.
 1516–1522) was a Franco-Flemish singer and composer of Renaissance music.

 Life and career

-Josquin dor was active around 1516 to 1522 serving Cardinal Ippolito d'Este.
+Josquin Dor was active around 1516 to 1522 serving Cardinal Ippolito d'Este.
 He later moved to Rome to be in Pope Leo X's musici segreti, and then the papal choir.
+At some point, he spent time in the court of the Hungarian king Matthias Corvinus, alongside Johannes de Stokem and possibly Josquin des Prez.

 Music

-The Missa de nostra domina is Dor's only surviving work, though the work's Credo was written by the little known composer Johannes Beausseron.
+The Missa de nostra domina is Dor's only surviving work, though the work's Credo was written by the little-known composer Johannes Beausseron.